 Divide the dough into 2 or 3 parts.

-Dust little flour on kitchen counter.
+Dust little flour on the kitchen counter.
 Roll out the dough thinly using a rolling pin.

-Using a cutter, discard the uneven ends.
+Using a cutter, remove the uneven ends.
 Now cut into the desired size and shape.
+Mix the scraps in the remaining dough.

 Prick with a fork.